Emurasoft/emurasoft.github.io/en/dlg/find/index.md

 ## Extract button

-Extract the lines that match the specified string by creating a new document.
+Extracts the lines that match the specified string by creating a new document.
 Clicking the ▼ button on the right will display a context menu, where you can access the [**Extract Options** dialog box](../extract_options/index).

 ## Replace >> button